joyemang33/joyemang33.github.io/_pages/about.md

 ### Miscellaneous

 - 忙秋阳 is my name in Chinese, which is pronounced like "Chew-yahng Mahng".
-- I participated in the 46th ICPC World Finals and served as problem setters for several ICPC regionals.
+- I participated in the 46th ICPC World Finals and served as a problem setter for several ICPC regionals.
 - Besides my research, I enjoy basketball, cooking, and video games.
 I also have a beautiful ragdoll cat.